The holiday hot list: Where to travel in February

 Where to go when short-haul sunshine just won’t cut it

 Sick of winter?
 Who isn’t.
 But for those with deep enough pockets and time on their hands, an average day in February could look like a day in paradise.
 As Europe descends into deep winter – and enjoys the freezing temperatures it brings with it – the cloudy, cold climes might be great for skiing but won’t fit the bill for those on the hunt for some sunshine.
-Go beyond our continental neighbours to discover the balmy Caribbean climes of Turks and Caicos, Asian summers in Thailand and a hint of African sunshine in Spain (yes, you heard us correctly).
+Go beyond our continental neighbours to discover the balmy climes of South Africa and Asian summers in Thailand.
 Here are the best warm-weather destinations to travel to in February – and the top luxury hotels to book while you’re at it.

 Tenerife, Canary Islands